African Americans in Atlanta: Upper class

 In the 1920s, Hunter Street (now Martin Luther King Drive) and Collier Heights became the Black elite neighborhoods of choice, while today areas in far southwest of the city around Camp Creek Marketplace, neighborhoods such as Niskey Lake, are also popular.
-Upperclass Black Americans also reside in Eastern Atlanta in Dekalb County which is the second richest predominantly Black county in the country.
+Upper-class Black Americans also reside in Eastern Atlanta in Dekalb County which is the second richest predominantly Black county in the country.

 Black mecca

 A Black mecca is a city to which African Americans, particularly professionals, are drawn to live, due to some or all of the following factors: